The last day of the Premier League season — indeed, all of English soccer — is one of the things that makes watching the game so much fun.

 To avoid that, they all play at once, which every English fan I have asked about this describes as “chaos.”

-One possible scenario is a team doing what they needed to do, then having to wait a few very nervous moments to find out what happened elsewhere.
+One possible scenario is a team doing what they needed to do to stay up, then having to wait a few very nervous moments to find out what happened elsewhere.
 That describes the last game for West Bromwich Albion in 2005.
-West Brom was bottom of the table at Christmas — which no one had ever survived — and bottom of the table at the start of the last day.
-They needed to win on the last day at home vs. Portsmouth, but they also needed Crystal Palace to not beat Charlton.
+West Brom was bottom of the table at Christmas — which no club had ever survived — and bottom of the table at the start of the last day of the season.
+They needed to win at home vs Portsmouth, but they also needed Crystal Palace to not beat Charlton.
 With that in mind, enjoy this video.

 I love the fans in West Bromwich cheering something they’ve heard about from London, the vibe of a game going on in front of thousands of people whose minds are elsewhere, and that awful 30 seconds after they had won but they didn’t know how it came out.
 It’s worth five minutes of your time.
 Another fun thing about this clip is that when West Brom stayed up, it meant Southampton went down, so the visiting Portsmouth fans went on the pitch, as well — to celebrate their rivals’ relegation!

 Coventry City 1997: As Sunderland and Middlesbrough both failed to win on the last day, Coventry won at Tottenham, 2–1, and went from nineteenth to seventeenth.
 There’s a famous image of a Boro player named Juninho weeping after their game at Leeds United.

 West Ham 2007: They were ten points from safety with ten games to go, went on a run, and still had to win at Man U the last day to stay up.
 They did indeed win.
 But Man U had already won the title, so they played a weak side against West Ham, which got them fined.
 In the end, it was Sheffield United that went down.